 - S = Sus4

-Another great shortcut is that you can download many free Band in a Box songs online or this file that contains all songs of the Real Book.
+Another great shortcut is that you can download many free Band in a Box songs and jazz standards online or this file that contains all songs of the Real Book.

-Here is a list of chords that are recognized by Band in a Box:
+Here is a list of chord types that are recognized by Band in a Box:

 C, C6, Cmaj7, Cmaj9, Cmaj13, C69, Cmaj7#5, C5b, Caug, C+, Cmaj9#11, Cmaj13#11